srcclr/test-lean/chapters/03-where-is-my-casette.md

 ![CLI Agent Interaction with the SCA Server](https://srcclr.github.io/oct-wave/images/agent-server-interaction.png)

-Veracode has both production server and *quality assurance* (*QA*) server used for testing, and here the QA server is used.
-As mentioned, our focus in on the regression testing, and this requires us to specify the properties to test.
-The purpose of our system testing is to test the interactions between the SCA system's components, where it needs to check that the proper interaction is actually performed (liveness), and that the content of the interaction is as expected (safety).
+The purpose of our system testing is to test the interactions between the SCA system's components, where it needs to check that the proper interaction is actually performed (validation), and that the content of the interaction is as expected (correctness).
 The CLI agent is a highly complex software, which limits us into performing black-box testing only.
 In black-box testing, we check for the outputs of the system under test without considering the implementation details of the system itself.
 Therefore, when scanning a project implemented in a particular language or build system, we test that *the CLI agent sends the correct requests* to the SCA server.
 This is because we consider the requests to be the outputs of the CLI agent.
-As we can see here, our liveness property is that the agent eventually sends the requests during its execution, and our safety property is that each time it sends a request, it sends the *correct* one.
+As we can see here, we perform validation by observing that the CLI agent actually sends the requests during its execution, and we ensure correctness by observing that each time the CLI agent sends a request, it sends the *correct* one.

+Here we need to define what is a correct request.
 We define a *correct* request to be a request that matches our record, when the same project was scanned last.

-In summary, for our setting we can identify the following needs:

-1. The need to record the requests sent by the agent.
-This is used for comparing the new request sent to the SCA server when testing the agent with the recorded requests.
+Therefore, there is a need to store the requests for a successful run once, for comparison with subsequent runs.

-2. The need to record the responses sent back by the SCA server and the library repository to the CLI agent.
-These responses are from the previous successful runs, so that when the failure occurs in repeat runs, we can isolate the cause to be that of the CLI agent and not due to changes and failures in the remote systems (the SCA server or the library repository).
+Not only the requests, we also need to record the responses sent back by the SCA server and the library repository to the CLI agent.
+These responses are from the previous successful run, so that when the failure occurs in repeat runs, we can isolate the cause to be that of the CLI agent and not due to changes and failures in the remote systems (the SCA server or the library repository).

 The system testing framework thus supports two separate activities: